Found a Stray?

 If you know that no one is looking for the dog and still want to help, there are several options.
 One is to privately rehome the dog.
-There are many good resources to help with this, including the best ways to use Craiglist and other forms of free advertising.
+There are many good resources to help with this, including tips about the best ways to use Craiglist and other forms of free advertising.
 Your chances of finding a great home are better if you make sure the dog is healthy, neutered, vaccinated, and well-socialized.
 For more details, click on the “rehoming” link on the main resources page.

 Taking the dog to a shelter

 If you decide to take the found dog to the shelter, you can ask for the A# (intake number) and call the shelter frequently to check on the dog’s status.
 After a mandatory stray hold (three working days in Alachua County), in most cases the dog will either be moved to the adoptable section or placed on the euthanasia list.
 At the shelter in Putnam County, any dog labeled a “pit” or “bulldog” will be available only to rescue groups and cannot be directly adopted.
 You should know that if you take a dog who looks like a pit bull to the Putnam shelter, the odds are pretty strong that he or she will not make it out of the shelter.